Logs

 CubeAPM supports aggregating logs from a wide range of agents - Elastic (Logstash, Fluent, etc.), Loki, OpenTelemetry, Vector, and more.
 It can ingest structured as well as unstructured logs.

-Upon ingestion, each log entry is converted into an object with string keys and string values, e.g.,
+Each log entry in CubeAPM is stored as an object with string keys and string values, e.g.,

 {